TheHeartmann/PG5500_assignment03/readme.md

 ## Code

 The code is organised into subfolders under the `/lib` together with the external Adafruit library.
 Structuring it this way let me work more separated on various parts of the application and was very useful.
+The only files that have been left in the root `/src` folder are the ones that interact directly with the cloud or that would be unnatural to hide away somewhere else.

 ### Highlights